heptarch/heptarch.github.io/drafts/demon-bh.md

 ---

-Maxwell's demon is a tiny hypothetical imp that can separate fast- and slow-moving particles of a gas into separate chambers.
+Maxwell's demon is a tiny hypothetical imp that can separate fast- and slow-moving particles of a gas into two distinct chambers.
 This decreases entropy ("disorder") and thus apparently violates the Second Law of Thermodynamics.
 Concrete proposals either fail to work when thermal fluctuations are taken into account, or have a hidden entropy